Nice to meet you!

-I currently live and reside in Boston.
-During the days I consult with customers at a tech startup in Cambridge.
 My spare time is spent running, experimenting with new recipes, and learning about nutrition (if you’re interested in those things, you’ve come to the right place).
 I’m also into traveling, photography, windsurfing, snowboarding/skiing, and doing pretty much anything outside.

 You’d be surprised to learn…

 I’m not a natural born runner.
 Not even close.
 I used to fake asthma attacks in high school to avoid running laps during lacrosse practice.
 Fast forward to my college years where I, like many other college students, was living off of pizza and beer.
 Naturally my weight and body image suffered so I started to run.
 A mile here and a mile there, eventually led to 3 or 4 miles every few days, and I loved it.
 Running served as a form of free therapy and provided an inner peacefulness that I could not find in other forms of exercise.
 While I was finally doing something good for my body, I was still abusing it in many other ways, which I decided to face head on upon graduating in 2012, and moving to Stamford, CT.